maclandrol/mangaUpdater/README.md

 mangaUpdater
 ============

 ### Automatic manga downloader and updater.
-Work better with a scheduler like crontab for manga updating.
+Use the updater with a crontab for better result.

-2. #### Basics functions
+1. #### What can it do ?

 	* ##### Search a manga by name